ngokevin/aframe-core/README.md

 # A-Frame Core has moved

-> SUPER NOTE: `aframe-core` has merged into `aframe` dev branch and all development has moved to the `aframe` repo.
+> `aframe-core` has merged into [aframe](https://github.com/aframevr/aframe) dev branch and all development has moved to the [aframe repo](https://github.com/aframevr/aframe).
 This repository will be removed later.